Back to National Guide

 • Fitting and hanging new doors or window sashes into openings

-• Adjusting for plumb, level, and square (shimming where needed)
+• Adjusting for plumb, level, and square (shimming where frames have settled)

 • Installation of hinges, hardware, and weather seals (external openings)